 - 2023 – Frisco, Texas; April 27 – 29, 2023

 - LITERATURE: The literature curriculum will include critical reading, one long work of literature, and selected shorter works.
-The long work of literature will be The Sea-Wolf by Jack London.
+The long work of literature will be Wieland; or, The Transformation, An American Tale by Charles Brockden Brown.

 There is a $35 club fee that helps to pay for the curriculum that we purchase, and the competition fees for each student.